Gabapentin Dosage Guide as per Renal Function

 Safety Tips:

-- Kidney Tests: Your doctor might check your kidney function regularly.
+- Kidney Tests: Monitor creatinine clearance regularly.
+Your doctor might check your kidney function regularly.

 - Other Medicines: Let your doctor know about other medicines you take, especially those that can affect your kidneys.